wrathtafarian/js-charts/wiki/Style Directives.md

 When visible, the data table will be rendered at the bottom of the chart container.

+> 👉 Refer to the [[Style Directive Data Table]] page for detailed information about the `js-data-table-*` style directives.

 ## 🦶 js-footer-*

-The `js-footer-*` style directives are used to customize the footer area on a chart.
+The `js-footer-*` style template directives are used to customize a chart's footer area.

+The footer can be used to display any static text to the end user.
+This is useful if you want to include a copyright notice, or if you want to include instructions or special notes to the end user regarding the chart.

-The footer area is used to display the copyright notice at the bottom of a chart's container.
+The chart footer is rendered on the very bottom of the chart container.

+By default, a chart's footer area is rendered **15px** tall.
+To change this, edit the `--js-chart-common-base-footer-height` CSS variable defined in the `:root` section of `css/js-chart-common.css` file.

+The footer text will be truncated if the text cannot fit into the available space.
+If the footer text is truncated, an ellipsis (…) will be added to the end of the truncated footer text.

+> 👉 Refer to the [[Style Directive Footer]] page for detailed information about the `js-footer-*` style directives.

 ## #️⃣ js-grid-line-*

-The `js-grid-line-*` style directive is used to customize the grid lines on a chart.
+The `js-grid-line-*` style directives are used to customize the look of the grid lines on a chart.

+> ⚠️ Warning: Depending on the **available space** and the **proximity** of the different gridlines on the chart, the browser may not render all gridlines.
+There is currently an open ticket to resolve this issue.

 Gridlines are included in certain charts to make it easier for viewers to interpret the data accurately.

-> ⚠️ Warning: Depending on the available space and the proximity of the different gridlines on the chart, the browser may not render all gridlines.
-There is currently an open ticket to resolve this issue.
+Grid lines are useful for the following reasons.

+ - **Reference Points** – Gridlines help users align data points with the axes, making it easier to estimate values.
+ - **Improved Readability** – They provide a structured background that prevents data points from floating in empty space, making patterns and trends clearer.
+ - **Comparability** – When comparing multiple points, gridlines make it easier to gauge relative differences between them.
+ - **Scale Awareness** – They reinforce the scale of the chart, helping viewers understand the increments and proportions being represented.

+**Lighter gridlines** are often preferred to avoid overwhelming the visualization.

+> 👉 Refer to the [[Style Directive Grid Line]] page for detailed information about the `js-grid-lines-*` style directives.

 ## 📘 js-legend-*

-The `js-legend-*` style templates are used to customize a chart's legend.
+The `js-legend-*` style directives are used to customize the look of a chart's legend.

-A chart's legend can be rendered on the left side, or to the bottom of a chart's main body.
+The legend on a chart serves as a key that helps users interpret the data by explaining what different colors, patterns, or symbols represent.
+It is essential in multi-series charts or any visualization that uses multiple categories.
+A legend on a chart is important because:

+ - **Clarifies Data Representation** – It ensures that viewers understand what each color, shape, or line style corresponds to in the dataset.
+ - **Enhances Readability** – Without a legend, users might struggle to differentiate between multiple data series or categories.
+ - **Saves Space** – Instead of labeling every data point, a legend allows for a cleaner chart by consolidating explanations in one place.
+ - **Improves Comparisons** – A well-placed legend makes it easier to compare different data sets within the same visualization.

+You should consider including a legend on a chart when the chart includes multiple categories, series, or data groups, or when colors, patterns, or markers are not self-explanatory.
+Legends can also help clarify the chart when direct labelling on the chart would clutter the visualization.

+> 👉 Refer to the [[Style Directive Legend]] page for detailed information about the `js-legend-*` style directives.

 ## 📍 js-marker-*